 Hopefully, you now have a good idea of what to consider when it comes to picking a co-parenting class and you find the right one for you.
 However, choosing a co-parenting class is just the beginning.
 Stay tuned for a “How To” guide for parent education orders to get walked through the entire process.
 We’ll also include a checklist to help you stay organized and on track.

 Did we miss something?
 What else is important to consider when finding the right co-parenting class to take?
 Chime in below to add to our list.

-In Minnesota, it’s not uncommon for separated and divorcing parents to be court-ordered to attend parenting classes during their divorce or family law case.
+In Minnesota, it’s not uncommon for separated and divorcing parents to be court-ordered to attend parenting classes during a divorce or custody case.
 Although parents don’t need a court order to attend these classes, the law requires some parents to participate.
 (Minnesota Statutes, Section 518.157).
 Unfortunately, most parents (reasonably so) aren’t aware of the requirement until they’re staring at an intimidating parent education order from a judge.
 With an introduction like this, it’s no wonder why most parents’ initial reaction is a combination of anxiety, annoyance and frustration.

 We’d like to improve the entire experience and guide parents through the process with this blog series, The 411 on Parent Education in Minnesota Family Law.

 Are you wondering…”Will I have to take parenting classes?” or “What are these parenting classes going to be like?”
 Then, take a look at our first article, Parent Education Program: Unknown Court-Orders to Parents.
 Now, check out these 8 tips to help you navigate court-ordered parenting classes and avoid some common costly mistakes.